dolmades/dolmades-cli/README.md

   <img src="shots/firstuse_1.png?raw=true" alt="screen shot 1"/>
 </p>

-This will launch the game:
+The game will be started.
+You should be hearing sound unless your alsa device is wrongly detected by wine which may still happen on some hardware.

 <p align="center">
   <img src="shots/firstuse_2.png?raw=true" alt="screen shot 2"/>
 </p>

 A system tray icon indicates the running dolmade.
-On left click you can access the run log, on right click you can forcibly terminate the running dolmade in case the app hangs itself.
+On left click you can access the run log, on right click you can forcibly terminate the running dolmade in case it hangs.

 More recipes for dolmades can be downloaded [here](https://github.com/dolmadefiles)